sotte/sotte_qmk_keyboard_layout/README.md

 Note: you can use AGSC on the left side to create complex arrow movements/selections and delete behavior.
-AGCS are one-shot keys and can be used on other layers as well.
+AGCS are callum style one-shot keys and can be used on other layers as well.

 ### SYMBOL layer